JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 # Comparative Analysis of Guanine-Cytosine Composition Percentage in Species

 ## Introduction
-In this research project, I aim to compare the guanine-cytosine (GC) composition percentages between five subjects; casper Zebrafish and H37RV Mycobacterium tuberculosis, canis lupus tamiliaris (dog), mus musculus (japanese wild mouse), and homosapiens (humans) and compare the statistical analysis.
+In this research project, I aim to compare the guanine-cytosine (GC) composition percentages between five subjects; casper Zebrafish and H37RV Mycobacterium tuberculosis, canis lupus tamiliaris (dog), mus musculus (japanese wild mouse), & homosapiens (humans) and compare the statistical analysis using ANOVA analysis and t-test.
 The GC composition is an essential genomic characteristic that can provide insights into the genetic makeup and evolution of organisms.
-By comparing the guanina-cytosine composition percentages of these five species researchers can gain a better understanding identifying regions of genomic variation.
+By comparing the guanine-cytosine composition percentages of the five species researchers can gain a better understanding identifying regions of genomic variation.

 ## Dataset Description
-For my analysis, I utilized genomic sequences obtained from public databases for each of the species below:
+For the analysis, genomic sequences were obtained from public databases for each of the species below:
 * Canis Lupus Familiaris(Dog): NCBI Genome- https://www.ncbi.nlm.nih.gov/genome/?term=canis%20lupus%20familiaris
 * Japanese Wild Mouse: NCBI Genome- https://www.ncbi.nlm.nih.gov/genome/?
 * Mycobacterium Tuberculosis: TB Database- https://www.tbdb.org/